What is free satellite data used for?

 How are the datasets used for disaster risk management and emergency response?

 Free satellite data is commonly used for many different purposes in disaster risk management and emergency response.
-Below are two case study examples from previous articles on the Knowledge Portal, which indicate the broad range of applications for which free satellite data can be applied to.
+Below are two case study examples from previous articles on the Knowledge Portal, which indicate the broad range of applications to which free satellite data can be applied.

 1) The Iranian Space Agency, one of UN-SPIDER Regional Support Offices, has prepared a recommended practice on drought monitoring, which is used for monitoring the impacts of meteorological drought on natural vegetation.
 Based on NDVI data derived from freely accessible MODIS satellite data, the Vegetation Condition Index (VCI) is calculated to assess whether the state of the vegetation in a current month is better or worse compared to same month of the previous years.
 More information in relation to this case study is available here on the Knowledge Portal.